 Digital Object Identifier (DOI)

 Little, Andrew S.; Perez-Orribo, Luis; Rodriguez-Martinez, Nestor G.; Reyes, Phillip M.; Newcomb, Anna G.U.S.; Prevedello, Daniel M.; and Crawford, Neil R., "Biomechanical evaluation of the craniovertebral junction after inferior-third clivectomy and intradural exposure of the foramen magnum: Implications for endoscopic endonasal approaches to the cranial base: Laboratory investigation" (2013).
-Neurobiology.
+Translational Neuroscience.
 762.